DeBarge: Family background

-The DeBarge family are the children of Etterlene DeBarge (née Abney; 1935–2024), an African American gospel singer born in Royal Oak, Michigan in 1935 and Robert Louis DeBarge, Sr. (1932–2009), a White American soldier of French and English descent born in Cicero, Illinois.
+The DeBarge family are the children of Etterlene DeBarge (née Abney; 1935–2024), an African American and American Indian gospel singer born in Royal Oak, Michigan in 1935 and Robert Louis DeBarge, Sr. (1932–2009), a White American soldier of French and English descent born in Cicero, Illinois.
 They married when Etterlene was 17, a year after the death of her father James Abney, a church choir leader and peanut retailer.
 They separated in the mid-1970s and divorced in 1974.
 Etterlene remembers Robert DeBarge, Sr. as physically and emotionally abusive to her and the children, and said he used her youth, the absence of her father, and continuous pregnancy to control her.
 DeBarge, Sr. has been characterized as "domineering and physically abusive to his wife," and some of the DeBarge children have accused him of having sexually abused them.
 Bunny DeBarge, the eldest, recalls being sexually abused by him between the ages of seven and 13.

 The group hailed from the East Side of Detroit, where the siblings were born and raised; they later relocated to Grand Rapids, Michigan.
 Members included sister Etterlene ("Bunny") and brothers Mark ("Marty"), William ("Randy"), Eldra ("El"), and James.
 Younger siblings Jonathan ("Chico"), Darrell ("Young"), and Carol ("Peaches") DeBarge are also singers though not with the group.